progrium/topframe/README.md

 go version go1.16.2 darwin/amd64
 ```

-Then use `go get` to download, build, and install the topframe binary into a `PATH` directory:
+Then use `go get` to download, build, and install the topframe binary into a directory in your `PATH`
+by setting `GOBIN`:

 ```
 $ GOBIN=/usr/local/bin go get github.com/progrium/topframe